-You'll be given the name of your case manager and their contact information.
-Your case manager and the rest of the team will work with you and your employer.
+Once you've been assigned to a customer care facilitator, you will be given their name and their contact information.
+Your customer care facilitator and the rest of the team will work with you and your employer.
 They'll help organize medical treatment and implement a return-to-work plan to help you get back to productive work as soon as it's medically safe.